HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.LobotomyMod/FULL_CHANGELOG.md

     - Fixed abnormality choice node not playing/clearing text properly
     - Fixed Downed Guardian Apostle reviving immediately
 ### 🔧 Tweaks
-    - Starter Deck "Road to Oz" now includes The Road Home or Laetitia, replacing Wolf Cub
+    - Starter Deck "Road to Oz" now includes The Road Home (replacing Wolf Cub) and Ozma
-    - Starter Deck "Magical Girl!" now includes Magical Girl C or Magical Girl S, depending on config
+    - Starter Deck "Magical Girl!" now includes Magical Girl C
+    - Starter Decks with Ruina cards will have those cards replaced if Ruina cards are disabled in the config
     - Changed Shelter from the 27th of March into a Spell card with Repulsive, Aggravating, Imbue Target
     - Changed Luminous Bracelet into a Spell card with Greedy Healing, Imbue Target
     - Changed You Must Be Happy into a Spell card with Scrambler